-This page provides information about our progress in developing the Operational framework and related consultation activities.
+This page provides information about the Operational framework for you and your products.

-An update was prepared following the discussion at the Technical Working Group (TWG) meeting.
-The latest version (0.8) of the instructions to assist SWD to complete the security operational questionnaire is now available.
+An update (PDF, 732.39KB) was prepared following the discussion at the Technical Working Group (TWG) meeting.
+The latest version (0.8) of the instructions (PDF, 438.29KB) to assist SWD to complete the security operational questionnaire is now available.

 Action items include: